-By Bikash Chatterjee, President and Chief Science Officer, Pharmatech Associates
+By Bikash Chatterjee, CEO, Pharmatech Associates

 A little over 10 years ago I wrote an article urging our industry and the FDA to truly embrace the 2004 FDA guidance1 and the shift to scientific understanding as a basis to ensure product quality, safety, and effectiveness.
 Up until this landmark guidance, the industry had operated under the assumption that inspection and testing could ensure the suitability of products for the marketplace.
 The quality struggles related to the rapid global expansion of the supply chain revealed the foresight of this fundamental change, which opened a way forward to remaining competitive while ensuring safe and efficacious products.

 A road map for transformation slowly began to emerge as the regulatory authorities in the U.S. and Europe updated their guidance and directives, seizing upon mutually agreed industry best practices to guide regulatory compliance.
 Harmonization at the regulatory level spurred industry’s recognition of the need for transformation, not just at the execution level of the drug development process, but also upstream at the discovery level.

 Our industry lagged behind other industries in terms of productivity and efficiency.
 We were hampered by the false notion that regulatory compliance and innovation cannot coexist.
 For many drug developers and manufacturers, innovation was stifled by an outdated documentation and compliance philosophy that limited our ability to seize upon competitive market opportunities, to effectively manage our cost of goods sold (COGS), and to optimize the ever-expanding complexity of our global supply chain.
 There was no incentive to improve how we manage and measure product quality.
 More importantly, we did not think of quality as a driver for competitive advantage — it was just a necessary component of compliance.